 This post may contain affiliate links.
 Please read our disclosure policy.

-• Recommended Tools: Using a hand mixer makes the dip fluffier and much easier to scoop.
+• Make it easy to scoop: Beat the cream cheese with a hand mixer to make the dip soft and easier to scoop.

 • Prep Ahead: Spinach artichoke dip can be prepared up to 48 hours in advance.